No more doubting, no more fears – we've Come Back!

 By recording the data in a structured way, the site can answer pressing questions like "Who has performed on the most entries?"
 (Georges Costa) and "Who has been involved with the most winning songs?" (legendary Irish conductor Noel Kelehan).

-Statistics include all broadcast Contests up to 2023.
-Details will be added to the 2024 page as they materialise.
-Announced involvement in the cancelled 2020 Contest is included on the site for information but not included in overall stats.
+Statistics include all broadcast Contests up to 2026.
+Those due to appear in the cancelled 2020 Contest are included on the site for information but not included in overall stats.

 There are lots of good sites with much of this data already and most of the existing information is spot on.
 But some song credits have been copied from site to site over the years with no checking, and what looks like a lot of independent sources supporting the same fact turn out to be one error copied several times.